How does enhanced VPC routing work in Amazon Redshift?

-Important: When enhanced VPC routing is enabled, it does not automatically enable traffic flow through a VPC.
+Important: When enhanced VPC routing is turned on, it doesn't automatically turn on traffic flow through a VPC.
 A VPC endpoint must be created and specified in the route table of the subnet.

 If multiple network pathways exist, Amazon Redshift routes the traffic through the most specific route available.